 One of the main reasons we are envied here in Canada is for our diversity, the respect we show to differences and, of course, our unique experience with multiculturalism.

-But should we be satisfied with the status quo?
-Or should we, honourable senators, in our role of developing and adopting public policy, conduct a critical analysis of the current situation and be prepared to make recommendations to the executive branch that would promote and enhance our citizenship?
+However, should we be satisfied with the status quo or, should we, honourable senators, in our role of developing and adopting public policy, conduct a critical analysis of the current situation and be prepared to make recommendations to the executive branch that would promote and enhance our citizenship?

 Honourable senators, Jews, Muslims and Blacks in Canada are not always treated fairly and, regrettably, they are still not accepted by mainstream Canada.